-With 263 international rivers in the world, supporting cooperative water management is an important contribution for fostering gains from water resources to alleviate poverty.
-The Bank supports the joint management of transboundary watercourses in various ways, especially in Africa.
+With 263 international rivers in the world, support for cooperative transboundary water management can make an important contribution towards improving the efficient and equitable management of water resources.
+The Bank supports the cooperative management of transboundary watercourses in various ways:

 - In the Senegal River Basin, World Bank projects have contributed to more effective management of the resources of the Senegal River and to the inclusion of Guinea into the organization responsible for this management, allowing integrated water resources management in the entire basin.

-- In the Mekong River Basin, the Bank is supporting riparian states such as Cambodia and the Lao People’s Democratic Republic in strengthening their integrated water resource management and disaster risk management capacities, cooperating closely with the Mekong River Commission that cooperatively manages the basin.
+- In the Mekong River Basin, the Bank is supporting riparian states such as Cambodia and the Lao People’s Democratic Republic in strengthening their integrated water resource management and disaster risk management capacities, cooperating closely with the basin-wide Mekong River Commission.

 The Bank follows an integrated flood management agenda, which includes well-functioning early warning systems, infrastructure, and institutional arrangements for coordinated action to address increased variability and changes to runoff and flooding patterns.

-The primary challenge of achieving water security is the ability to make decisions in the present that sufficiently account for the needs of the future.
+The primary challenge of achieving water security is the ability to make decisions that sufficiently account for uncertainties and for the needs of the future.
 This becomes particularly important in water projects that involve investments in long-lived infrastructure which must deliver benefits for many generations to come.
-Innovative analytical work such as the recent report on Confronting Climate Uncertainty in Water Resources Planning and Project Design is helping global development experts and country clients deal with climate related risks.
-Other work focuses on innovative tools such as Remote Sensing for water resources management to bridge data gaps for sound decision-making.